Aembit/env_wrapper/README.md

 dual licensed as above, without any additional terms or conditions.

 ## Code of Conduct
-All behavior is govered by the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
+All behavior is governed by the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).